 This “whole food” restaurant emphasizes healthy, quality meals.
 Diners have the choice of eclectic ethnic bowls filled with freshly chopped veggies, roasted carrots or yams and grains.
 Specialty plates include Ginger Teriyaki Chicken or Tofu, Vegetable Curry, and Tibetan Lamb Curry.
 And, of course, with the name Sauce, there has to be a portion of the menu dedicated entirely to just that.
 Nirvana (a tangy miso vinaigrette), red chili sauce, house made tahini, and mango tamarind are house favorites.
 For all naan lovers, Sauce has a portion of its menu dedicated entirely to this traditional Indian bread.
 From plain naan to naan topped with goat cheese, garlic, and fresh basil, it’s easy to forget Sauce offers so much more.
 When eating here, it’s evident the ingredients are fresh, the dishes are made to order, and the kitchen is thoughtful about sustainable practices.

-Due to the seasonal nature of local ingredients, actual menu items may vary upon visiting.
+Due to the seasonal nature of local ingredients, actual menu items may vary.